roby2358/oblique/README.md

 - Enter your OpenRouter API key (get one at https://openrouter.ai/keys)
 - Optionally change the model
 - Click "Save Configuration"
-- Your API key is stored in browser localStorage
+- Configuration is updated in memory and takes effect immediately

-**Configuration Priority:** `config.json` → localStorage → defaults
+**Configuration:** All settings are managed via `config.json` file and runtime updates

 ### Production Build